JoeUzo/Questionnaire/README.md

 ## Project Overview

-The "Flask User Questionnaire" project is a web application designed to collect user responses to a series of questions.
+The "Flask Questionnaire" project is a web application designed to collect user responses to a series of questions.
 Users can register, log in, complete the questionnaire, and view their results.
 Admin users can export the collected data for further analysis.

 ## Installation Instructions